Paradise Bay, Malta

 Diving Holiday to Malta, Paradise Bay

 Only a few hours from the UK with loads of UK airports to depart from, you can be in Malta in as little as a few hours.
+Therefore, a diving holiday to Malta is quite convenient for UK travellers.

 Paradise Bay Resort, Malta